BetweenMachines/minecraftHeartsDetector/README.md

 If you're not horny for code dont worry about it.

 Lastly before you get going, opencv detects the hearts based on color; some flowers, beds and apples are this same color so be careful when interacting with these.

-You can watch a demo of this build here, it goes over all of this in more detail: https://youtu.be/-tX0dnKtsEI
+You can watch a demo of this build here: https://youtu.be/-tX0dnKtsEI

+it goes over all of this in more detail.

 Any projects you end up using this code for please tag me in them, I'd love to see what you create.